AlexJin0418/data-science-blog-post/README.md

 <a id='file'></a>
 ## File Descriptions

-The text file `data_description` contains full descriptions of each column.
+The text file `data_description.txt` contains full descriptions of each column.

-The csv file `train.csv` is the dataset we use for this project.
+The csv file `train.csv` and `test.csv` are the datasets we use for this project.

 <a id='result'></a>
 ## Results